kyma-project/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ## KEB Chart Tests Workflow

-This [workflow](/.github/workflows/run-keb-chart-tests.yaml) is triggered by PRs on the `main` branch.
-Then it calls the reusable [workflow](/.github/workflows/run-keb-chart-tests-reusable.yaml).
+This [workflow](/.github/workflows/run-keb-chart-tests.yaml) Calls the reusable [workflow](/.github/workflows/run-keb-chart-tests-reusable.yaml).
+It is triggered by PRs on the `main` branch that change at least one of the following:
+- `/resources` directory content
+- `/scripts` directory content
+- `Makefile` file

 ## Reusable Workflows